 The Lawful Evil alignment is a lot of fun to play as because you can be part of an order and gain reputation while still serving your own interests.

-It’s a perfect alignment for a power-hungry street kid who wants to rule over his street gang, a nasty law enforcer who serves an oppressive high lord, or a noble who rules over his land and serfs with an iron fist.
+It’s a perfect alignment for a power-hungry street kid who wants to rule over the other kids, a law enforcer who carries out the orders of an evil boss, or a noble who rules over his land and serfs with tight control.

 You might also like these articles